South African Class 91-000: Preservation

 No. 91-010 was sold to Sandstone Estates in basic operating condition and arrived at their facility by road on 31 October 2016.
 After some maintenance and correction of faults, it performed route-proving runs during the first week of April 2017.
 It then entered regular service on the Sandstone Railroad during the Sandstone Stars of 2017 event.
 Its first duty was the recovery of NG/G16 88 which had failed at Vilima.
-91-016 and 91-019 were also purchased by the Sandstone Estates in September 2017 and February 2019 respectively.
+91-016 and 91-019 were also purchased by the Sandstone Estates in September 2017 and February 2019 respectively with 91-016 being resold to Madison Dolby of Yorkshire, England in 2022.

-In December 2018, it was confirmed that the Apple Express organization based at Humewood Road have purchased 91-005 and leased 91-020 from the THF.
+In December 2018, it was confirmed that the Apple Express organization based at Humewood Road had purchased 91-005 and leased 91-020 from the THF.
 91-005 was started up for the first time in over twelve years in December 2018.

-In February 2023, it was reported that 91-016 had been purchased by Mr. Matt Dolby, and was in transit to the UK.
-It is fitted with 2 ft gauge bogies.
+However, with the Apple Express losing their leader to Covid and failing to win a tender to operate, 91-005 reverted to the previous owner and was sold to the DRC (Congo) in August 2023.